ABOUT NEW HARBOR

 The Fisherman’s Museum

-The museum is located next to the lighthouse in the light keeper’s house.
-This is a wonderful museum for young and old and offers a look back at our fishing and maritime history on the Pemaquid Peninsula.
+Located next to the lighthouse in the former light keeper’s house, The Fisherman’s Museum offers a fascinating look into the maritime and fishing history of the Pemaquid Peninsula.
 Donations are accepted at the door.
+Visitors can explore:

 Pemaquid Beach Park